-The USACE-CW Emergency Management program participates in Federal emergency relief and recovery operations under the direction of the Federal Emergency Management Agency (FEMA).
-Specifically, the program assists FEMA as outlined in the National Response Framework, under the authority of the Robert T Stafford Disaster Relief and Emergency Assistance Act (Public Law [Pub.
-L.] 93-288, as amended), with a focus on providing emergency support in public works and engineering.
+The USACE-CW Emergency Management helped communities respond to 23 events in FY 2022.
+Under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Public Law [Pub.
+L.] 93-288, as amended), the Corps participates in Federal emergency relief and recovery operations under the direction of the Federal Emergency Management Agency (FEMA).
+In this capacity, the Corps assists FEMA as outlined in the National Response Framework, with the focus on providing emergency support in public works and engineering.
 In addition, Pub.
-L. 84-99, as amended, 33 U.S.C. § 701n, provides authority for the Corps to help communities prepare for and respond to floods, hurricanes, and other natural disasters, and to support their emergency operations in response to such natural disasters.
+L. 84-99, as amended (33 U.S.C. § 701n) provides a separate source of authority for the Corps to help communities prepare for and respond to floods, hurricanes, and other natural disasters, and to support their emergency operations in response to such natural disasters.
 Pub.
-L. 84-99, as amended, also authorizes USACE to supplement local efforts in the repair of certain projects (e.g., eligible levees) that are damaged by a flood.
-In a typical year, the USACE-CW responds to approximately 75 flood and coastal storm events, of which about 20 involve presidential disaster declarations.
+L. 84-99, as amended, also authorizes USACE-CW to supplement local efforts in the repair of eligible flood or coastal storm risk management projects that are damaged by a flood or coastal storm event.

-In FY 2021, the Emergency Management business line received \$40 million, or 0.51%, of FY 2021 USACE-CW annual appropriations.
+In FY 2022, the Emergency Management business line received \$41 million, or 0.49%, of FY 2022 USACE-CW annual appropriations.